ayushjha119/ayushjha119/README.md

 <!-- Short Introduction -->
 <h2 align="left">Hey, I'm Ayush Jha </h2>

-<p>👨🏻‍💻This is Ayush Jha, a passionate full-stack developer With over three years of web development experience, I have expertise in creating fast, user-friendly websites using HTML, CSS, JavaScript, C++, SQL, and the MERN stack.
-Additionally, I possess valuable DevOps experience with tools like Docker, Kubernetes, Redis, and Next.js, aiming to deliver innovative and engaging online experiences.</p>
+<p>👨🏻‍💻Hi there, I'm Ayush Jha, a full-stack developer who loves crafting websites!
+With more than three years of web development under my belt, I specialize in building speedy, user-friendly sites using HTML, CSS, JavaScript, C++, SQL, and the MERN stack.
+I also know my way around DevOps tools like Docker, Kubernetes, Redis, and Next.js to bring you fresh and exciting online experiences.</p>

-<p>🚀I have extensive experience in Javascript and Typescript, using them professionally and for personal projects.
-I'm involved in hackathons, open-source contributions, and community building as both a participant and mentor.
-Additionally, I also lead community initiatives, offer software development sessions, and provide team leadership.</p>
+<p>🚀I've got a lot of hands-on experience with Javascript and Typescript, using them for work and personal projects.
+I take part in hackathons, contribute to open-source projects, and help build communities as a participant and mentor.
+On top of that, I lead community projects, host software development sessions, and provide leadership for teams.</p>

 <!-- Socials Links -->
 <h2 align="left">Connect with me🤝</h2>